The second group of inductees for the Wellington High School Wall of Recognition was announced on Thursday.

 After an outstanding athletic and academic career at WHS Jerry planed to go on and play sports in college but these plans were interrupted by WW II.
 Jerry served in the US Army for 18 months as a paratrooper before enrolling at the University of Kansas in the spring of 1947.

-Page 2 of 3 - From 1947 – 1951 Jerry played on the K U basketball team under legendary coach Forrest C. "Phog" Allen and he credits Coach Allen with giving him the values that have served as the foundation of his professional career In his senior season 1950-51 Jerry was named team captain and acquired the nickname "Sheriff of Sumner County"
+From 1947 – 1951 Jerry played on the K U basketball team under legendary coach Forrest C. "Phog" Allen and he credits Coach Allen with giving him the values that have served as the foundation of his professional career In his senior season 1950-51 Jerry was named team captain and acquired the nickname "Sheriff of Sumner County"

 In 1951 Mr. Waugh received his B.S in Physical Education and began his successful teaching and coaching career at Emporia High School taking their basketball team to the state tournament and later moved backed to Lawrence leading the high school basketball team to a league title.